Opportunities for Foreign Students

 Requirements and English Proficiency

-In order to qualify for a degree program, if the student's native tongue is not English, they must take the Test of English as a Foreign Language (TOEFL).
-Minimum proficiency scores are required for admission.
+In order to qualify for a degree program, if the student’s native tongue is not English, they may be required to take the Test of English as a Foreign Language (TOEFL).
+In graduate programs, students are often offered positions as teacher’s assistants (TAs).
+These positions often included helping the professor by teaching support classes for the main lecture.
+I these cases, students may also be tested on conversational English, with minimum proficiency scores required.

-To obtain a student visa for college study in the United States, the Form I-20-A-B must be completed.
+Foreign students must obtain a visa for college study in the United States, either an F-1, J-1 or M-1 visa.
+The first steps in this process are to be accepted into a school with an accredited Student and Exchange Visitor Program (SEVP) program, and filing the I-20 Form.
 This acts as a certificate of eligibility.
 The U.S. school sends the student the form with such information as the courses of study, cost of education, and level of English proficiency.
 A school official and the student must sign the form.

 Relocating Advice